louis-tru/quark/README.md

 | Android | macOS/Linux + JDK, Android SDK/NDK | OpenGL ES; optional Vulkan | Vulkan presentation and Canvas/CAPA encoding are implemented; wider device validation continues. |
 | Linux | Linux native toolchain | OpenGL ES; optional Vulkan/Xlib | Vulkan presentation is implemented; Linux runtime validation continues. |

+The current Linux build and runtime test environment is Ubuntu 20.04.
+Other Linux distributions have not yet been validated.

 Source configuration currently enables GL by default.
 Apple builds select Metal when GL is disabled; Android/Linux builds can enable Vulkan alongside GL.
 When both Vulkan and GL are present, Vulkan is attempted first and `--gl`